RSE-Sheffield/SORT/home/services/README.md

 Service classes can inherit from `BasePermissionService` to implement custom permission checks.
 The `requires_permission` decorator can be used to enforce access control at the method level.

 Why don't we use Django's built-in permissions system?
-The Django permissions system is designed for managing access to models and views within a Django application.
+The Django permissions system is designed for managing (global) access to models and views within a Django application.
 It is not designed to handle complex permission requirements such as role-based access control (RBAC) across multiple resources.
 The custom permission management system provides more flexibility and control over access control requirements.

 ## Permission Model